Stand up paddleboarding and surfing

 Gorge walking, canyoning and coasteering

 Of course you don't need to be on a board to enjoy some watery adventures.
 Hiking through ancient valleys is given an extra twist if you're kitted out to get wet!
 Gorge walking (or canyoning) involves scrambling, abseiling and swimming your way deep into unexplored terrain.
-You'll see parts of Wales few get to see: Snowdonia is a great place to try gorge walking.
+You'll see parts of Wales few get to see: Eryri (Snowdonia) is a great place to try gorge walking.

 Wales is the spiritual home of coasteering - which is the seaborne equivalent of gorge walking.
 Pull on a wetsuit, buoyancy aid, helmet, gloves and boots and your guide will show you how to jump, scramble and swim around the coastline.